 There are TWO types of Cream Pomeranian

-Breeders will observe these puppies are typically white at birth, and that their color will darken as they develop.
+Breeders will observe a cream colored Pomeranian puppy is typically white at birth, and that their color will darken as they develop.
 All Cream Pomeranians must possess black eye rims, nose, lips and pads.

 The Cream Sable Pomeranian